College Board: Advanced Placement Program

-The College Board's Advanced Placement Program is an extensive program that offers high school students the chance to participate in what the College Board describes as college-level classes, reportedly broadening students' intellectual horizons and preparing them for college work.
+The College Board's Advanced Placement Program (AP) is an extensive program that offers high school students the chance to participate in what the College Board describes as college-level classes, reportedly broadening students' intellectual horizons and preparing them for college work.
 It also plays a large part in the college admissions process, showing students' intellectual capacity and genuine interest in learning.
 The program allows many students to gain college credit for high performance on the AP exams, which cost $97 each, much in the same manner as the CLEP.
 Granting credit, however, is at the discretion of the college.
-Two thousand nine hundred colleges grant credit or advanced standing.
-Critics of the Advanced Placement Program charge that courses and exams emphasize the breadth of content coverage instead of depth.
+290 colleges grant credit or advanced standing.
+Critics of the program charge that courses and exams emphasize the breadth of content coverage instead of depth.

+In 2020, due to COVID-19 pandemic restrictions, College Board began offering some exams digitally.
 In May 2020, glitches prevented some students from submitting their AP exams, forcing those students to re-take them in June.
+As of 2025, 28 of 36 course exams were digital-only.

 College Level Examination Program

-The College Level Examination Program (CLEP) provides students of any age, including high schoolers, college students, homeschooled students, adults, senior citizens, children, and exceptional toddlers, with the opportunity to demonstrate college-level achievement through a program of exams in undergraduate college courses.
+The College Level Examination Program (CLEP) provides students of any age with the opportunity to demonstrate college-level achievement through a program of exams in undergraduate college courses.
 Two thousand nine hundred colleges grant credit for passing CLEP exams.

 Accuplacer

 The College Board's Accuplacer test is a computer-based placement test that assesses reading, writing, and math skills.
 The Accuplacer test includes reading comprehension, sentence skills, arithmetic, elementary algebra, college-level mathematics, and the writing test, Writeplacer.
 The Accuplacer test is used primarily by more than 1,000 high schools and colleges to determine a student's needed placement.
 Often community colleges have specific guidelines for students requiring the Accuplacer test.
-The Accuplacer Companion paper-and-pencil tests allow students with disabilities (Specifically students with an Individualized Education Program or 504 Plan) to take the test through its braille, large print, and audio tests.
+The Accuplacer Companion paper-and-pencil tests allow students with disabilities (specifically students with an Individualized Education Program or 504 Plan) to take the test through its braille, large print, and audio tests.
 The biggest benefit of the Accuplacer and Accuplacer Companion tests is their ability to be scored immediately through an online scoring system and taken in remote locations.
 While there are normally no fees for taking the test, some institutions may charge a fee to retake the test.
 Note that if a testing institution is not local, an examinee may be required to arrange a proctor for the test.
 If so, a local library may be willing to serve as a proctor as there are not many other options for individuals in this case.
 Most schools will only test their own admissions candidates.